Close Icon

 3. Small Business Rates Relief

-If your holiday let meets the minimum letting criteria, it may be assessed for business rates rather than council tax. this criteria is as follows:
+If your holiday let meets the minimum letting criteria, it may be assessed for business rates rather than council tax.
+This criteria is as follows:

 • The property must be available for at least 140 days in any 12 month period